Mandatory Hunter Education

 - Native Americans living on a reservation do not need a hunting license while hunting on reservation lands.

-Free hunting and trapping licenses are available to members of the Shinnecock and Poospatuck tribes and members of the Six Nations residing on reservations in the state.
-They must be obtained from some tribal councils or DEC headquarters in Albany (518) 402-8843.
+Free hunting, fishing, and trapping licenses are available to members of the Shinnecock and Unkechaug Nations and members of the Six Nations residing on reservations in the state.
+They must be obtained from some Nations councils or by calling DEC headquarters in Albany at 518-402-8843.

-Free small/big game, fishing and trapping licenses are also available to NYS residents who have the appropriate Sportsmen Education and are active service members of the NYS Militia, US Reserve Forces or certain members of the US Armed Forces.
-For more detailed information, visit our website or call (518) 402-8843.
+Free hunting, fishing, and trapping licenses are also available to NYS residents who have the appropriate hunter education and are active service members of the NYS Guard, US Reserve Forces, or certain members of the US Armed Forces.
+For more detailed information, visit our website or call 518-402-8843.

 Lost Licenses